WilliamHankey/William-Hankey-Portfolio/SCHEMA_UPDATE_SUMMARY.md

 ## Quick Steps

-1. **Copy the schema:**
+1. **Schema is already deployed:**
-   - Open `sanity-project-schema-updated.ts` in this repo
+   - The updated schema is already in `sanity-studio/schemas/project.js`
-   - Copy entire content
+   - It has been deployed to your Sanity Studio at https://wchportfolioadmin.sanity.studio/
-   - Paste into your Sanity Studio: `schemas/project.ts`
+   - You can view/edit it in the Studio interface

 2. **Update existing projects:**
    - For each project, convert: